fafalone/WinDevLib/README.md

 ## Updates
+**Update (v2.7.66):** HIGHLY EXPERIMENTAL: Added DirectWrite and Direct2D interfaces via merging d2dvb.tlb/dwvb.tlb by @Thetrik with oleexp, then copying out of tB's typelib browser.
+I've done an initial review to find pointer types, but may have missed some, and the defs are extremely VB-hostile and even more MKTYPLIB hostile so there may be function prototype issues.
+These are all in slDirectX.twin if you wanted to remove it from a build.

 **Update (v2.6.64):** IWebBrowserApp managed to escape all the replacements I ran to add `[ OleAutomation(False) ]`

 **Update (tbShellLibImpl v1.0.3):** Updated internal tbShellLib reference.